 Anyone who’s spent any time on Instagram will have seen those posts showing off perfectly-organised cupboards.
 But there’s more to a beautifully-organised kitchen than the social media likes!
-In today’s article, we’re sharing some kitchen organisation hacks that won’t just make your kitchen the envy of your friends – they’ll help you save food too!
+And we believe you don’t have to buy any fancy storage or gadgets, either.

 Here’s what you’ll need

 Before you get started on organising your kitchen, there are a few things to get hold of to help you along the way:

 - Glass jars or other reusable containers – an organised and waste-free kitchen means more than just not throwing food away – it’s about not throwing away packaging either.
 One way to reduce the amount of food packaging your household gets through is to make the most of refillable containers.
 Thankfully, there are more and more places where you can refill your own containers with basics such as pasta, rice and flour.
 You could invest in some glass storage jars and also reuse old food packaging, such as herb or jam jars.

 - Reusable plate and bowl covers - these will help you store leftovers.
 Beeswax wrap is also a great alternative to cling film or foil.

 - Labels or a good old permanent pen - no truly organised home is complete without making sure everything is clearly labelled, both in the cupboards and in the fridge and freezer.
 Alternatively, you could just write straight onto the pack to remind yourself.